-At SchoolMint, we work with hundreds of charter schools across the country, including some of the leading charter school networks such as Achievement First, Uncommon Schools, Aspire, KIPP, LEARN Charter School Network, Rocketship, Summit Public Schools, Noble Network of Schools, and Democracy Prep, to name a few.
-We help schools take their enrollment processes (student recruitment, applications, registration, waitlist, lottery, payments, etc) online and on mobile, and thus have been able to learn from our schools how they do student recruitment, community outreach, and marketing.
+At SchoolMint, we work with thousands of charter schools across the country, including some of the leading charter school networks including Achievement First, Uncommon Schools, Aspire, KIPP, Alliance College-Ready Public Schools, Rocketship, Summit Public Schools, Noble Network of Schools, and Democracy Prep, to name a few.
+We exist to help schools take their enrollment processes — including student recruitment, applications, lotteries, waitlists, registration, payments, etc. — online and mobile.

 Student recruitment and community outreach are the first part of the larger student enrollment process, starting in the early fall or winter, and continuing through late spring.
-This means that many charter schools are involved in student recruitment and community for about 7-8 months out of the year!
+This means that many charter schools are involved in student recruitment and outreach for about 7-8 months out of the year!

 Does your school or organization have a branding strategy?
 Are you and all stakeholders clear on how you are different from schools in the surrounding area?
 Have you established who these stakeholders are?
 Is the value add for the community and parents around you crystal clear in your marketing materials (including your website, print materials, Facebook page, etc.)?